 Hi!
 My name is Irene.
-At the moment I am a part-time PGCE student at the UCL IoE.
+I am a qualified teacher with PGCE (Primary) from the UCL IoE.
 My specialisation is in Maths, though I’m interested in all of the interrelated STEM subjects.
 I love reading children’s literature and finding interesting stories to connect with the academic subjects and discuss in the lessons.

 I am designing teaching resources for a variety of subjects in EYFS, Key Stages 1, 2 and 3, which I frequently use myself during the lessons.
 All the pictures you see on this website (and the website itself) are made by me.
 I am also working on lesson plans and educational projects for children from 1 to 16 years old.

 |2018||University College London (UCL)||PGCE (Primary)||London, UK|

 |2014||University of Westminster||Master’s Degree in English Language and Creative Writing||London, UK|

 |2012||Lomonosov Moscow State University||Bachelor’s Degree in Civil Law||Moscow, Russia|